• Change of Address

 As a child I frequently heard the saying, “Pretty is as pretty does.”
 These words reminded children (although apparently not many adults) that prettiness/beauty is more than skin deep.
 It’s not what is on the outside that matters.
 (God, how I wish that would be recognized in our shallow, sham world today!)
 What matters is what you do and how you live.
 What matters is how you flesh out the “better angels” of your inner being.
 To quote another idiom, “The proof of the pudding is in the eating thereof.”
 Racism requires an acting out of one’s prejudices.
 It involves an intentional shaping of one’s society.
 Prejudice may be restricted to the heart, mind, and soul, but racism must become manifest in the public arena.
 One could not be a racist if he were isolated on a desert island.
 In his imagination, he might still be prejudiced.
 He could even dream of doing racist deeds, but he could not have any effect on any other person.
 So yes, he could still be a bigot, but he no longer has the ability to be a racist.

 Racism, as defined above, takes on many forms in our society and can be found in many institutions.
 In this article, I want to limit our purview to Congress and state legislatures.
 Over the past four years we have seen a dangerous and blatant revival of racism ignited by the election, words, and actions of a racist, amoral President.
 What was intimated through inuendo and “dog whistles” in the past became open and flagrant during a totally corrupt and despicable administration.
 And now that Trump is history (we hope) and Democrats control (barely) both Houses of Congress and the White House, we find Republicans denying any racist tendencies on their part.
 They vehemently protest any guilt or participation in racist agendas.
-They deny any culpability in the January 6 insurrection in spite of the fact that they spread what they knew to be lies regarding the 2020 Presidential election.
+They deny any culpability in the January 6 insurrection despite the fact that they spread what they knew to be lies regarding the 2020 Presidential election.
 Like spoiled brats caught in their misbehavior, they refuse to admit to any wrong.
 But they are not worried about paying a price for their duplicity or their past involvement in years of racist acts and policies.
 They know they can depend upon the support of those who elected them to office.

 But if “pretty is as pretty does,” then “racism is as racism does.”
 Congressional Republicans, even before Trump, have used their legislative power and resources to compound the problem of racism in the U. S. By obstructing legislation that would protect voter rights, supporting legislation which suppresses the Constitutional right of people of color to vote, giving tax breaks and economic advantages to the superrich while cutting or eliminating programs which help the poor and minorities in our nation, and doing away with much needed government regulations regarding the environment and the workplaces of America, these Republican politicians are pursuing a racist agenda.
 The people who are most harmed by this agenda are people of color.
 Racism involves the use of power and resources to denigrate and deny people of other races their God-given and constitutional rights.
 Republicans legislators in Congress and in state legislatures who use their power and resources to hurt people of other races are racists, no matter what their protests or how many “friends” they have who are different from them.